Helen Stuart Campbell

 Helen Stuart Campbell (pen names, Helen Weeks, Helen Campbell, Helen Wheaton; (Note: She was born "Helen Campbell Stuart".
 Her married name, which she also used for some of her writing, was "Helen Campbell Weeks".
 She used the pen names of "Helen Campbell" (1860s) and "Helen Wheaton".
 In 1877, she changed her legal name to "Helen Stuart Campbell".)
 July 5, 1839 – July 22, 1918) was an American author, economist, and editor, as well as a social and industrial reformer.
 She was a pioneer in the field of home economics.
 Her Household Economics (1897) was an early textbook in the field of domestic science.

 Her first literary work was a series of stories for children, which appeared between 1864 and 1870 in Our Young Folks and The Riverside Magazine, and in book form as the Ainslee Series; then, in rapid succession, she published: His Grandmothers (1877); Six Sinners (1878); Unto the Third and Fourth Generation (1880); Four, and What They Did (1880); The Easiest Way in Housekeeping and Cooking; Adapted to Domestic Use or Study in Classes (1881); Patty Pearson's Boy: A Tale of Two Generations (1881); The Problem of the Poor: A Record of Quiet Work in Unquiet Places (1882); Under Green Apple Boughs (1882); The American Girl's Home-Book of Work and Play (1883); The Housekeeper's Year-Book (1888); Mrs. Herndon's Income (1883); The What-to-Do Club: A Story for Girls (1885); Miss Melinda's Opportunity (1886); Prisoners of Poverty: Women Wage-workers, their Trades and their Lives (1887 and 1893); Roger Berkeley's Probation (1888); Prisoners of Poverty Abroad (1888); Darkness and Daylight (1891); In Foreign Kitchens (1894); Some Passages in the Practice of Dr. Martha Scarborough (1895); and Household Economics (1897).
 At the turn of the century, she published, Ballantyne: a Novel (1901).

 Early life and education

 Helen Campbell Stuart was born in Lockport, New York to Jane E. (née Campbell) and Homer H. Stuart (died 1890).
 Both parents were Vermonters, of Scotch ancestry.
 The Stuart family, after settling in the United States, was prominent in early colonial affairs, three generations fighting and dying in Indian, French and revolutionary wars.
 Homer removed, in 1839, to New York City, where he practiced law for over 50 years, being also for some years president of the Continental Bank Note Company, of New York.

 She was educated in a school at Warren, Rhode Island, and at Mrs. Cook's seminary, Bloomington, New Jersey (1850–58).

 Career

 Children's writer

 About 1859 or 1860, she married an army surgeon, Dr. Grenville Mellen Weeks.
-She thereafter lived in various portions of the U.S., during which time she gained that broad experience which has reappeared in her literary work.
-Endowed with abundant vitality, great imagination, power of dramatic expression and a profoundly sympathetic nature, it was impossible for the young woman to live an idle life.
+She thereafter lived in various portions of the U.S., during which time she gained experience which has reappeared in her literary work.